niiinja/mprogProject/report.md

 Also, the scraper rulers seemed more technically interesting and new to me than the filtering option.

 Due to a lack of time I focused my efforts on websites that were mainly HTML/CSS, and didn't put any energy into scraping javascript websites which I could have done with WebClient.
-I did this because I worried that if I did also dive into javascript websites, I would get dissapointing results on botch javascript and HTML/CSS websites, and would not have enough time to improve.
+I did this because I worried that if I did also dive into javascript websites, I would get disappointing results on botch javascript and HTML/CSS websites, and would not have enough time to improve.
 Therefore I decided to focus on HTML/CSS websites.

 In an ideal world, with more time, I would build enable the Scraper to scrape javascript websites by use of WebClient.
 I would also implement the filter-on-type function that I neglected to build.